mtlynch/mtlynch.io/content/notes/nix-git-bash-shell/index.md

 ## Summary

-When I do software development work, it's helpful to customize my terminal shell so that I can see the git status of my git repository on every shell prompt.
+When I do software development work, it's helpful to customize my terminal shell so that I can see the git status of my directory on every shell prompt.

 I hope this post helps others who want a similar configuration to mine on regular bash systems as well as on systems where Nix and Home Manager manage bash settings.